Ian Baker • May 1, 2025

 Soundproofed ceiling

-• Is the ceiling attached to timber joists or concrete?
+• Is your ceiling made of timber joists or concrete?

-• Is the noise coming from the room below or from above?
+• Is the noise from above or below?

-• Is the noise vibration impact or airborne noise, or both?
+• Is the noise impact, airborne, or both?

 • How loud is the noise?